ShuheWang1998/Packing-Analysis/README.md

 # Packing Analysis: Packing Is More Appropriate for Large Models or Datasets in Supervised Fine-tuning

-This repo is for our paper: [Packing Analysis: Packing Is More Appropriate for Large Models or Datasets in Supervised Fine-tuning]().
+This repo is for our paper: Packing Analysis: Packing Is More Appropriate for Large Models or Datasets in Supervised Fine-tuning.

-## Upate

-* October 6, 2023 we released our scripts, checkpoints and data.
-* October 6, 2024 we released our paper in [arxiv](https://arxiv.org/abs/2410.08081).
 ****

 ## Links